Liuhongzhi2018/LearningforIELTS/Writing_3.md

 In conclusion, I personally think economic success is a deciding factor of happiness although some other factors may also have an influence.

+## 练习 study in groups

+Some people think that ..., while others believe that... .
+Discuss both views and give your own opinion.

+People have different views about the effectiveness of group study as opposed to working alone.
+While there are some benefits to studying independently, I believe that group work is usually more productive.